 * I promise, you will never see a Smitten Kitchen recipe that says, “first, buy this thing from this brand at this store.”

-8 ounce can of tomato sauce or 8 ounces of one of your choice
+- 8 ounce can of tomato sauce or 1 cup of one of your choice

 Heat oil in a deep sauce pan over medium heat for one minute.
 Add ginger, garlic, onion, green chili, and let sizzle for one minute.
 Add the tomato sauce, salt and remaining spices and cook for an additional five minutes, stirring frequently.
-Add the kidney beans with water or canned red kidney beans (undrained) plus one additional cup of water, and tomatoes.
+Add red kidney beans plus 2 additional cups of water, and tomatoes.
 Bring it to a boil, then reduce to medium heat and let cook uncovered for 10 minutes.
 Remove from heat.
 Garnish with cilantro.

 Serve over rice or with naan.
-A dollop of plain yougurt on top is heavenly.
+A dollop of plain yogurt (if not keeping the dish vegan) on top is heavenly.